Spearwish/movie_sentiment_analysis/README.md

 ├── config.py                # global hyperparameters and configuration
-├── dataset.py               # PyTorch dataset class and text normalization logic ├── evaluation.py            # script for evaluating the model on the test set ├── inference.py             # script for running inference on custom text inputs ├── model.py                 # custom Transformer architecture implementation ├── stats.py                 # dataset and tokenizer statistics analysis
-├── train.py                 # main training loop with logging and validation ├── train_bpe_tokenizer.py   # script for training the BPE tokenizer on the train dataset
+├── dataset.py               # PyTorch dataset class and text normalization logic ├── evaluation.py            # script for evaluating the model on the test set ├── hparam_prune.py          # script for evaluating hyperparameter importance and correlations ├── inference.py             # script for running inference on custom or online IMDb reviews ├── model.py                 # custom Transformer architecture implementation ├── scraper.py               # script for fetching all reviews for a particular movie from IMDb ├── stats.py                 # dataset and tokenizer statistics analysis ├── train.py                 # main training loop with logging and validation ├── train_bpe_tokenizer.py   # script for training the BPE tokenizer on the train dataset